Ritouk/spot_micro/README.md

 ## Features

-- **Autonomous Navigation**: The robot can autonomously navigate its surroundings, avoiding obstacles.
+- **Autonomous Navigation**: The robot can autonomously navigate its surroundings, avoiding obstacles. - Working on it
-- **IMU-Based Self-Correction**: Real-time orientation correction using IMU data.
+- **IMU-Based Self-Correction**: Real-time orientation correction using IMU data. - Working on it
-- **Depth Sensing**: Uses sonar and camera to measure distance to objects and navigate safely.
+- **Depth Sensing**: Uses sonar and camera to measure distance to objects and navigate safely. - Working on it
-- **Follow Me Mode**: The robot can follow a person using visual and distance tracking.
+- **Follow Me Mode**: The robot can follow a person using visual and distance tracking. - Working on it
-- **Emotes**: The robot can display basic emotions such as happiness, sadness, and surprise.
+- **Emotes**: The robot can display basic emotions such as happiness, sadness, and surprise. - Working on it